CustomIcon/LyndaRobot/README.md

- Note: [Eagle Union](https://t.me/YorktownEagleUnion) aims to handle support for [Lynda // Cyborg](https://t.me/LyndaRobot) and now how to setup your own fork, if you find this bit confusing/tough to understand then we recommend you ask a dev, kindly avoid asking how to setup the bot instance in the support chat, it aims to help our own instance of the bot.
+ Note: [Super_botz](https://t.me/super_botz) aims to handle support for [Dia // Cyborg](https://t.me/diatgbot) and now how to setup your own fork, if you find this bit confusing/tough to understand then we recommend you ask a dev, kindly avoid asking how to setup the bot instance in the support chat, it aims to help our own instance of the bot.

   ## Setting up the bot (Read this before trying to use!):
 Please make sure to use python3.6, as I cannot guarantee everything will work as expected on older python versions!